 Powered by a platform known as Elentra, the MD Program uses a secure pathway to access course websites.
 Login requires a UTORid and password (see above).
-The Elentra system is designed for internal use only, so that members of the general public cannot access these sites.

 Every MD Program student is enrolled automatically in the Elentra system.
 Upon logging into the system, you should see all MD Program courses listed for you on the "Courses" page.
-Each course website contains essential information for completing the course, including course and component overviews, course learning objectives, required and optional learning materials, details of assessment procedures, and key course contacts.
+Each course website contains essential information for completing the course, including course and component overviews, course learning objectives, learning materials, assessment procedures, and key contacts.

 The Elentra platform integrates curriculum delivery with curriculum mapping.
 Student and faculty users may utilize the system's comprehensive curriculum search feature at any time.
 The search allows users to obtain an overview of the four-year program, and is capable of conducting real-time searches of the current curriculum using a number of taxonomies, e.g. MD Program Key and Enabling Competencies (program objectives), learning modality, MCC presentations, themes and priority topics, and keywords.
-Beginning with the 2017-2018 academic year, curriculum and associated materials from previous years are also archived within the Elentra platform.
+Curriculum and associated materials from prior academic years from 2017-2018 onward are also archived within the Elentra platform.